MadhuraMary/InquisitiveMinds/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Flask commands to run the chatbot:
+1. Select the python interpreter based on your installation of py
+2. Activate the existing virtual environment as below: venv\Scripts\activate
+3. Run the app.py